-In addition to required data sets, a draft and final summary overview of research results, interim and final progress and financial reports,1 NIJ expects scholarly products to result from each award under this solicitation, taking the form of one or more published, peer-reviewed, scientific journal articles, and/or (if appropriate) law review journal articles, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, or similar scientific products.
+In addition to required data sets (if applicable), interim and final progress and financial reports,5 NIJ expects one or more scholarly and/or practitioner-oriented products to result from each award under this solicitation.
+Scholarly products include published, peer-reviewed, scientific journal articles, and/or (if appropriate) law review journal articles, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, or similar scientific products.
+Practitioner-oriented publications include, but are not limited to articles in trade journals, webbased information or training products, or lessons learned guidelines or tools.